richardjalba/mern-ecommerce/README.md

 The catch errors will all pretty much be the same across the app.

 Back in store.js I create userInfoFromStorage to pull the users data from the local storage.
 And add userLogin to initialState.

+Now I create the LoginScreen and FormContainer components.
+After I build those out, I add the route to the LoginScreen in the App.js file.